mkraposhin/tf-rest-bash-wrappers/README.md

 First we create networka **nwa** and **nwb** with subnets aaaa::/32 bbbb::/32:

     create_network "nwa" "aaaa::/32"
     create_network "nwb" "bbbb::/32"

-These networks can be then deleted with command:
+These networks can be then deleted with the command:

     delete_networks "nwa,nwb"